-HIS 305/Christianity from Jesus to Charlemagne
+HIS 305/ Ancient Christianity

-The first of a two-course sequence, HIS 305 examines the origins and expansion of Christianity from the first through the end of the eighth century C.E.
+The first of a two-course sequence, HIS 305 examines the origins and expansion of Christianity from the first through the end of the fifth century C.E.
 Topics include the historical Jesus; the Christianizing of the Roman Empire; the cult of saints; artistic developments; Christianity in India and East Asia; Christian relations with non-Christian populations; and Christianity's impact on marginal groups such as the poor, women, children, Jews, and homosexuals.
-The successor course is HIS 313, Medieval Christianity.
+The successor course is HIS 313/Medieval Christianity.